 Please ensure you maintain good housekeeping at all times and dispose of waste in an appropriate manner.
 All waste must be removed from the hall at the end of the exhibition.
 Emergency gangways must be kept clear to allow cleaning and emergency access/egress at all times.

-If any waste is left by an exhibitor after breakdown the venue will be charging them for its removal.
+If any waste is left by an exhibitor after break down they will be charged by the venue for it’s removal.

 7.2 Water and Waste

-Should you require water and waste removal for your stand, this can be ordered from Stagecraft
+Should you require water and waste removal for your stand, this can be ordered through Exhibition Centre Liverpool here.

 Can’t find what you are looking for?
-Drop us an email to marta@mcspr.co.uk / alasdair@mcspr.co.uk or call us on 0161 437 4634
+Drop us an email to slideotswinter@mcspr.co.uk or call us on 0161 566 9622